 “I really liked it in Cleveland and felt badly about leaving a bunch of friends behind,” he said.
 “I thought that pitching at home would impose a lot of pressure because they expect you to be Superman and you’re not.
 But the fans were fantastic.
 They treated me great.
 I never expected that type of reception.

 “It made me proud to be from Minnesota.
 People recognized me everywhere.
 It was an exciting time to be a Twin.
 I felt almost as popular as [Harmon] Killebrew and the other big names.”

 Stigman wasn’t Superman in his first Twins season, but he was extremely solid, finishing 12-5 with a 3.66 ERA.
-His first 24 games came in relief, but Sam Mele — in his first full season as the Twins’ manager — gave him his first start on July 18, 1961 against Cleveland.
-Stigman pitched a complete game, striking out the side in the first inning of a 14-3 Twins victory, a memorable game for him as well as for Twins fans because Killebrew and Bob Allison both hit a grand slam in the first inning.
+His first 25 games came in relief, but Sam Mele — in his first full season as manager — gave him his first start on July 18, 1962, against Cleveland.
+Stigman pitched a complete game, striking out the side in the first inning of a 14-3 victory, a memorable game for him as well as for Twins fans because Killebrew and Bob Allison both hit grand slams in the first inning.

 Stigman’s signature season came in 1963.
 He had 33 starts, going 15-15 with a 3.25 ERA in 241 innings.
 He lost seven one-run decisions in which the Twins scored four or fewer runs, and among his 15 losses the Twins were shut out four times and scored two or fewer runs in seven others.
 His prize victories included three shutouts and a 10-1 two-hitter against the Washington Senators.

 “My best year was definitely 1963,” Stigman said.
 “I had a lot of starts and that was good because I thrived on work.
 The more I worked, the better I felt.
 I could easily have won 20 games with a little more support, but over the seasons things have a way of evening out.”